04 Apr Spring in Paris: the Best Places to see the Blooms!

 - In the Parc André-Citroën in the 15th arrondissement

-- Also there are some white blooms in front of Choux Odette in rue St Julien le Pauvre near Notre Dame (but this tree is a Bradford Pear tree, not a white cherry blossom tree).
+- Also there are some white blooms in front of Odette near Notre Dame (but this tree is a Bradford Pear tree, not a white cherry blossom tree).

 Cherry blossoms (Sakura) in Paris (First half of April)

-In Japan there is a tradition named Hanami which is all about enjoying the transient beauty of flowers like cherry blossoms.
+In Japan there is a tradition named Hanami which is all about enjoying the transient beauty of flowers like sakura, aka cherry blossoms.
 Nowadays, the best way to celebrate this tradition everywhere in the world is to have an outdoor picnic or party beneath the sakura during daytime or at night.
-If you want to know all the best places for Hanami in Paris, have a look at the next paragraph!
-I gave you plenty of parks and garden where you can relax under the sakura in Paris!
+If you want to know all the best places for Hanami in Paris, have a look at my dedicated article.
+I am also sharing some places in the next paragraph.
+I gave you plenty ideas of parks and garden where you can relax under the sakura in Paris!

 Where can you see cherry blossoms (Sakura) in Paris?

-- At the Eiffel Tower in the Champ de Mars and in the Trocadero garden
+- At the Eiffel Tower in the Trocadero garden and the Champ de Mars

 - At the metro station Cambronne in the 15th arrondissement